smothers/meteor-webpack/README.md

 ## Build for production
 `NODE_ENV=production meteor build .`

-*We will hopefully figure out a way to detect when Meteor is in production mode.
-This is the best we can do for now.*
+*We are going to remove this once we have a fix that detect Meteor production mode in a compiler*

 # Install
 It is easier to start by cloning one of the [kickstart projects](https://github.com/thereactivestack/kickstart).